VanOns/laravel-attachment-library/docs/advanced-usage/file-namers.md

+# File namers

-It's possible to customize how file names are processed.
+It's possible to customize how filenames are processed.
 By default this package offers the `ReplaceControlCharacters` file namer which accepts a search array and replace array.
-The default configration is as follows:
+The default configuration is as follows:

 ```php
 // config/attachment-library.php
 <?php